lukapaunovic/chkrootkit-install-script/README.md

 # chkrootkit-install-script
-Chrootkit CentOS Bash installation script
+Chrootkit CentOS Bash installation script-
+For those who struggle.

+bash install.sh

+You can run chkrootkit with chkrootkit